 Our grazing animals are fed on local herb-rich pasture within a ten mile radius of the farm, with the majority entered into environmental stewardship schemes.
 This means that minimal pesticides and artificial fertilizers are applied to the land and the habitat is nurtured to encourage wildlife diversity.

 During the winter months the cattle are housed, feeding on hay and fodder beet grown on the farmland supplemented by a cereal ration using local grain.
-The sheep are out throughout the winter on stubble turnips before lambing outside in April and returning to pasture on lush spring grass.
+The sheep are out throughout the winter on home grown stubble turnips before lambing outside in April and returning to pasture on lush spring grass.
 All of this leads to a fully traceable system.

-All our calves roam free with their mothers until around eight months of age when they are weaned and fed on a diet of hay, rolled barley and fodder beet.
+Our calves roam free with their mothers until around eight months of age when they are weaned and fed on a diet of hay, rolled barley and fodder beet.